-Mr. Lyczkowski,
+Mr. Spoon,

-This report details the findings of a detailed site soil evaluation performed on the tract referenced above.
+This report details the findings of a preliminary site soil evaluation performed on the tract referenced above.
 The evaluation was conducted at the clients written request in order to determine the site's suitability for the installation of sub-surface wastewater disposal systems to serve domestic strength wastewater.
-This evaluation was for residential strength wastewater applications.
+This evaluation was for residential wastewater applications.
 Any other type of use may require additional testing and/or stricter setbacks.
 This report does not address systems receiving more than 3,000 gallons per day of flow.

-The evaluation was conducted by Chris Murray, Jim Beeson, Edwin Stott and Ryan Smith, North Carolina Licensed Soil Scientists, in December, 2019.
-The evaluation was conducted during moist soil conditions with the use of hand-augers to determine soil suitability for on-site sewage disposal systems in accordance with 15A NCAC 18A .1900 "Laws and Rules for Sewage Treatment and Disposal Systems".
+The evaluation was conducted by Ryan Smith and Chris Murray, North Carolina Licensed Soil Scientists, on March 16-17, 2021.
+The evaluation was conducted during moist soil conditions with the use of hand augers to determine soil suitability for on-site sewage disposal systems in accordance with 15A NCAC 18A .1900 "Laws and Rules for Sewage Treatment and Disposal Systems".
 Characteristics that affect the suitability of sub-surface systems include soil depth to expansive clay, seasonal high-water table, rock, and unusable saprolite.
 Topography and slope also affect the suitability of an area for septic systems.
 The evaluation of these components was conducted on the site.
-The level of the evaluation was detailed for the entire area requested.
+The level of the evaluation was preliminary for the accessible portions of this tract.

 Findings are conveyed by showing areas on the enclosed map that are usable for different system types.
-Areas that are suitable for conventional or approved accepted septic systems are hatched in red and have usable topography and a minimum soil depth of 24 inches.
-Areas that are suitable for sub-surface drip septic systems are hatched in pink and have usable topography and a minimum soil depth of 14 inches.
-The hatched areas are generated by using gps in the field and are not survey located.
+Areas that are suitable for conventional, accepted, and/or low-profile chamber systems are hatched in red and have usable topography and a minimum slope-corrected soil depth of 22 inches.
+All hatched areas are generated using gps technology in the field and are not survey located.
+The areas are labeled with approximate square footages.

 Once the soils map is complete the size of area required for a septic system can be estimated.
 Residential systems are sized according to the number of bedrooms in the proposed dwelling.
 Systems are not sized based on the number of bathrooms in the dwelling.
 Each bedroom in the proposed dwelling is calculated to generate a daily flow of 120 gallons.
 A four-bedroom dwelling would have a daily calculated flow of 480 gallons.
 The daily flow is divided by the loading rate based on the soil texture.
 This site has a clay texture so would have an estimated long-term acceptance rate (LTAR) of 0.25 gallons per square foot of trench bottom per day.
-The minimum required area or square footage on the ground for the primary septic system and the repair area with this LTAR would be approximately 12,000 square feet.
+The minimum required area or square footage on the ground for the primary septic system and the repair area with this LTAR would be approximately 10,000 - 12,000 square feet.
 This area must meet all setbacks from property lines, wells, water lines and structures as well as any other easement imposed by other entity.
 All lots will require an application and evaluation by the county health department on an individual basis.